-There is a mnemonic for teaching the logic of OT that is also quite useful in explaining its relation to harmony theory.
+There is a mnemonic for teaching the logic of OT that is also quite useful in explaining its relation to HG.
 Namely, one imagines that the blank cells in the tableau are zeroes, and the stars are ones (or whatever the number of stars is).
 Then one reads the rows of digits, from left to right, as comprising a number in the ordinary decimal system (as long as no cell has more than nine stars).
-The optimal candidate will then be the one associated with the lowest valued number.
+The optimal candidate will then be the one associated with the lowest valued number (the most "harmonic" candidate).
 In the case of the tableaux in (1), this procedure yields the values and winning candidates shown in (2).

-(2) a.
-OutA1: 01 = 1 OutA2: 10 = 10
+(2) a. $OutA_1: 01 = 1$ OutA 2 : $10 = 10$ 1 < 10, so OutA 1 wins

-b.
-OutB1: 01 = 1 OutB2: 00 = 0

-c.
-OutC1: 11 = 11 OutC2: 10 = 10
+- b. $OutB_1: 01 = 1$ $OutB_2: 00 = 0$ 0 < 1, so $OutB_2$ wins - c. $OutC_1$ : 11 = 11 $OutC_2$ : 10 = 10 10 < 11, so $OutC_2$ wins

-c.
-OutC2: 10 = 10

-d < 11, so OutC2 wins

 This procedure works because a value notated in the decimal system represents the sum of the digits weighted so that the further left a digit is, the heavier its weight.
-Thus "24" represents 2 times ten plus 4 times one; the leftmost digit is associated with a higher weight (ten) than the rightmost digit (one).
+Thus "24" represents 2 times ten plus 4 times one; the leftmost digit is associated with a larger weight (ten) than the rightmost digit (one).
 Like the decimal system, OT ranking is a kind of weighting system that gives higher weights to the higher-ranked constraints.
 Also like the decimal system, OT ranking is designed so that no lower-ranked constraint, or gang of constraints, can "outvote" a higher-ranked constraint.
-The decimal system does this by using digits ("violations") that never go over nine, and the implicit weights in OT have the same effect.
+The decimal system does this by using digits ("violations") that never go over nine, and the implicit weights in OT have the same effect (see Prince 2007 for a more sophisticated variation on this basic idea).

-The logic behind (2) can be expressed more formally as in (3a), where $\text{Star}i$ represents the number of violations of constraint $\text{Con}i$ and $w_i$ represents the weight of $\text{Con}i$ .
+The logic behind (2) can be expressed more formally as in (3a), where $Star_i$ represents the number of violations of constraint Coni and wi represents the weight of Coni.
 The systematic increase in constraint weight that forces constraints to be strictly ranked is ensured by the conditions in (3b).

-Harmony theory is a generalization of OT (or, historically speaking, OT is a special case of harmony theory), where there are no built-in restrictions on the weighting system.
+Harmonic Grammar is a generalization of Optimality Theory (or, historically speaking, OT is a special case of HG), where there are no built-in restrictions on the weighting system.
 That is, it assumes (3a) but not (3b).
 Thus it is possible for a lower-weighted constraint to "outvote" a higher-weighted one, or for a set of lower-weighted constraints to "gang up" on higher-weighted ones.

-Although harmony theory predates OT, there has recently been a resurgence of interest in it (and variations on it), for two major reasons.
-First, some argue that its "fuzzy" ranking of constraints does a better job act capturing actual language data (e.g. Keller 2000, Pater et al. 2007b).
-Second, some are attracted by its mathematical connection to well-established techniques in computational linguistics (e.g. Pater et al. 2007a; Hayes and Wilson to appear; Goldwater & Johnson 2003).
-The latter reason is more relevant to the goals of this chapter, since the automatic setting of constraint weights from corpus data underlies the statistical tests of OT grammar that I propose later.
+Although HG predates OT, there has recently been a resurgence of interest in weight-based models, for two major reasons.
+First, some argue that the "fuzzy" ranking of constraints does a better job act capturing actual language data (e.g. Keller 2000; Pater et al. 2007b; Coetzee and Pater 2008).
+Second, some are attracted by the mathematical connection to well-established techniques in computational linguistics (e.g. Goldwater and Johnson 2003; Pater et al. 2007a; Hayes and Wilson 2008).
+The latter reason is more relevant to the goals of this chapter, since the automatic setting of constraint weights from corpus data underlies the statistical tests of OT grammar that I describe later.